 Good source of calcium – 50 grams of arame contain approximately 50 percent of our RDI of calcium, one of the most important minerals for our bones and teeth.
 Arame is also high in magnesium, which helps our bodies absorb calcium.
 For this reason, arame and other seaweeds are even better at healing bones and preventing osteoporosis than dairy foods.

-Lignans content – Studies have shown that arame is a good source of lignans, phytoestrogens found in plants that serve as antioxidants.
-Antioxidants help neutralize the damaging effects of free radicals (unstable molecules that can wreak havoc in the body), thereby preventing a myriad of diseases including various types of cancer.
+Lignans – Studies have shown that arame is a good source of lignans, which are phytoestrogens found in plants that serve as antioxidants.
+Antioxidants help neutralize the damaging effects of free radicals (unstable molecules that can wreak havoc in the body), thereby guarding us from a myriad of degenerative diseases such as cancer.

 Improves skin – Thanks to arame’s trace minerals, which all work in tandem to aid the body’s natural processes, this seaweed is fantastic at invigorating and nourishing our skin.
 Indeed, many beauty products (including facial masks) are made from grounded seaweeds like arame.
 Simply apply the grounded powder (or arame-containing beauty product) onto the desired area, relax, and allow the minerals to absorb into the skin.